jina-ai/agentchain/README.md

 AgentChain uses Large Language Models (LLMs) for reasoning and orchestrating multiple LLMs or Large Models (LMs) for accomplishing sophisticated tasks.
 AgentChain is fully multimodal: it accepts text, image, audio, webcam, tabular data as input and output.

-- **🧠 Leverage LLMs:** AgentChain leverages state-of-the-art Large Language Models to provide users with the ability to reason and make decisions based on natural language inputs.
+- **🧠 LLMs as the brain:** AgentChain leverages state-of-the-art Large Language Models to provide users with the ability to reason and make decisions based on natural language inputs.
 This feature makes AgentChain a versatile tool for a wide range of applications, such as natural language processing, sentiment analysis, and chatbots.
-- **🌟 Fully Multimodal:** AgentChain is fully multimodal, accepting input and output from various modalities, such as text, image, audio, or video.
+- **🌟 Fully Multimodal IO:** AgentChain is fully multimodal, accepting input and output from various modalities, such as text, image, audio, or video.
 This feature makes AgentChain a versatile tool for a wide range of applications, such as computer vision, speech recognition, and multimodal fusion.
-- **🤝 Orchestrate Multiple Agents:** AgentChain can orchestrate multiple agents to perform complex tasks, making it a powerful tool for projects that require extensive research, data analysis, or computation.
+- **🤝 Orchestrate Versatile Agents:** AgentChain can orchestrate multiple agents to perform complex tasks, making it a powerful tool for projects that require extensive research, data analysis, or computation.
 This feature makes AgentChain a versatile tool for a wide range of applications, such as e-commerce, finance, healthcare, and more.
 - **🔧 Customizable for Ad-hoc Needs:** AgentChain can be customized to fit specific project requirements, making it a versatile tool for a wide range of applications.
 The system can work with different programming languages, APIs, and platforms, providing maximum flexibility and adaptability.